 Moreover, selecting the filters tab, you can use specific filters clicking on the button "Add Temporal" as shown in figure below (Left).
 The action opens the pop up displayed in next figure (Right).

 In the list of available elements is made up of:

-• filters defined by the admin through the TimeSpan GUI;
+- filters defined by the admin through the TimeSpan GUI;

+- system filters manageable through a table;

+- the element "Current year";